PeterWANGHK/peterzianwang.github.io/_pages/about.md

 # 🔥 News
 - *2026.09*: &nbsp;🎤 [HKU-SAS Lab](https://github.com/SAS-HKU) is organizing the [Workshop on Socially Compliant and Strategic Autonomous Driving](https://sas-hku.github.io/ITSC2026/) at [IEEE International Conference on Intelligent Transportation Systems (ITSC) 2026](https://ieee-itsc.org/2026/) on 15 Sep.
 Welcome to join us for series of discussions!
-- *2026.05*: &nbsp;📆 I will serve as the chairperson of student committee of [HKU-ITS](https://institute-of-transport-studies.hku.hk/) from term 2026-2027.
+- *2026.05*: &nbsp;📆 I will serve as the Deputy chairperson of student committee of [HKU-ITS](https://institute-of-transport-studies.hku.hk/) from term 2026-2027.
 Stay tuned for more seminars to come!
 - *2026.05*: &nbsp;🎉 My first manuscript on autonomous driving has been accepted by [IEEE International Conference on Intelligent Transportation Systems (ITSC) 2026](https://ieee-itsc.org/2026/)!
 Thanks all the guidance from the senior colleagues and my supervisor.
 See you in Naples, Italy 🇮🇹!
 - *2026.03*: &nbsp;🎤 I gave my first-ever academic seminar at [HKU-ITS](https://institute-of-transport-studies.hku.hk/).
 Thanks all colleagues for participation and the invitation from Mr. Qingyang Li.
 - *2025.09*: &nbsp;🎉 I officially started my journey affiliated with [Department of Data and Systems Engineering](https://www.dase.hku.hk/), The University of Hong Kong, as a Master of Philosophy student.
 Honored to be onboard HKU-SAS Lab!

 # 💻 Positions
-- *2026.07 to now*, Chairperson of Student Committee and Student Fellow, [HKU Institute of Transport Studies](https://institute-of-transport-studies.hku.hk/)
+- *2026.07 to now*, Deputy Chairperson of Student Committee and Student Fellow, [HKU Institute of Transport Studies](https://institute-of-transport-studies.hku.hk/)
 - *2025.11 to now*, Part-time Research and Teaching Assistant, affiliated with [HKU Department of Data and Systems Engineering](https://www.dase.hku.hk/)

 # 📖 Educational Experiences